 In 2010, MAP received a grant through the City Of San Jose’s Office of Cultural Affairs Public Art Program to create an exhibition for the ZER01 San Jose Art and Technology Festival which featured a group show with works by ZER01 artists, interactive robotic and sound pieces.
 In this event, we also collaborated with youth programs at the Washington Youth Center in San Jose to create a large-scale mural that was presented as part of our overall installation.
 Each of these events is unique and provides each partner community with a platform to spotlight their local artists.

 In 2010-11, MAP partnered with SOMArts Cultural Center in San Francisco to present a series of large-scale interactive exhibitions at San Francisco street festivals with programming specifically designed for each festival’s theme and targeted to each festival’s audience.
 The resulting three successful installations were praised by local media for creating accessible projects that invigorated each community by providing both intimate and universal experiences with art.
-This partnership, supported by a grant from the Creative Work Fund, included the following activities:
+This partnership was supported by a grant from the Creative Work Fund.

-Additional 2010-11 MAP events have taken place at Root Division, SOMArts, Million Fishes Gallery in San Francisco, and Oakland Art Murmur.
+Additional 2010-11 MAP events took place at Root Division, SOMArts, Million Fishes Gallery in San Francisco, and Oakland Art Murmur.

 In 2012 MAP received a grant from the city of Oakland’s Cultural Funding Program to create a series of installations at Oakland Art Murmur’s “First Friday” art walks.
 MAP also received a grant from The Seattle Center Foundation to create an installation for the Next50 celebrating the 50th Anniversary of the Seattle Worlds Fair.
 In addition, MAP set up interactive installations and static programming at the Torrance Art Museum (Los Angeles, CA).
 MAP was also featured in the American Association of Museums “Trends Watch” 2012 report.